Dreambound

 The total cost ranges from $1,800 to $3,000, including tuition and exam fees.
 Additional expenses may include textbooks, uniforms, and supplies.

-How much are CNAs paid in California?
+How much do CNAs make in California?

 CNAs in California earn between $37,800 and $59,490 annually, with hourly wages around $22.63.
 Salaries can be higher in hospitals, travel staffing agencies, or high-cost areas like San Francisco and Los Angeles.